Unexplained weight loss in your horse is a cause for concern for any horse owner but is often straightforward to diagnose and address.

 • Gastrointestinal abnormalities

-• Hormonal imbalances associated with conditions including pituitary pars intermedia dysfunction (PPID) or hyperthyroidism
+• Hormonal imbalances associated with conditions including pituitary pars intermedia dysfunction (PPID)

 Advanced Diagnostics